1911 Paris to Madrid air race: Start of race and accident

 An estimated crowd of 300,000 spectators gathered in the predawn hours of Sunday, 21 May 1911.
 The competitors were to take off at five-minute intervals starting at 5.00, but flying started at around 3.45, when Jules Védrines and Andre Frey made short trial flights.

 The first competitor to take off, at 5:10, was Andre Beaumont, followed by Roland Garros and Eugène Gilbert.
 Frey took off at 5:35, made a circuit of the field, and landed; after some adjustments, he tried again at 6:00, but damaged a wheel and had to delay his attempt for repairs.
 The next competitor was not ready, and the following, Garnier, only made a short flight.
-He was followed by Jules Védrines, who immediately after take off attempted to land, since his aircraft was not handling properly.
+He was followed by Jules Védrines, who immediately after takeoff attempted to land, since his aircraft was not handling properly.
 The crowd had begun to get out of control around six, spilling out of the enclosures onto the flying field, and although no one other than the aviators, their assistants, and race officials were meant to enter the flying area, a party of government ministers had also left their grandstand.
 In an effort to avoid the spectators, he crashed, escaping injury, but severely damaging his aircraft.
 At 6:22, Le Lasseur de Ranssay departed and at 6:30 Louis Émile Train was called to the starting line.